talkpython/mastering-pycharm-course/your-turn/1-projects/readme.md

 4. Uncheck "create main.py script"
 5. Add a hello.py
 6. Print *hello world*
-7. Run within PyCharm (right-click `hello.py` and choose run)
+7. Run within PyCharm (right-click on `hello.py` in the project window and choose `Run 'hello'`)
-8. Verify that the virtual environment's version of Python was used (see image)
+8. Verify that the virtual environment's version of Python was used (see Python path in the second image below)

 ![Create project with venv](./resources/virtualenv.png)